No. 05–Filing an Unfair Labour Practice Complaint

 Complaints may be filed at any of the Board's offices listed in this Circular.
-The complaint may be sent by hand, by courier, by mail or by telecopier.
+The complaint may be sent by hand, by courier or by mail.
 It will be considered filed as of the date the Board receives the complaint, or under Board Regulation 8, the date of filing is the date the complaint was mailed to the Board when registered mail is used.

 What happens when a complaint is filed?

 When a complaint containing sufficient information is filed, a Registrar of the Board will acknowledge receipt of the complaint and forward a copy to those persons who are affected, i.e. an individual, a trade union or an employer.
 The Registrar will give these persons instructions for replying and a deadline to file the reply (Board Regulation 33).
 When dealing with complaints identified by the Board's staff as a priority, the Registrar will speed up the process in order to deal with any issue that may be causing serious harm to a complainant.